zalando-nakadi/kanadi/README.md

 akka-streams are fully
 [backpressured](https://doc.akka.io/docs/akka/2.5.3/scala/stream/stream-flows-and-basics.html#back-pressure-explained).

+Cursors within a `eventsStreamManaged` are committed automatically for batches which contain the `events` property (`eventCallbackData.subscriptionEvent.events`).
+Whenever the end of the stream is reached and no new events are received, Nakadi will keep the connection open by sending “keep-alive” batches.
+These batches don’t contain the `events` property and therefore are not committed.
+If there is for some reason the need to override this default behavior, `commitCursors` takes the boolean flag `eventBatch` as fourth parameter.
+If it is set to `true` the cursors will be committed.

 #### Using the source stream directly

 There is also a `Subscriptions.eventsStreamedSource` method which exposes the Nakadi stream as an akka-stream `Source`,